andrew-candela/messages/README.md

-# Messages sent via UDP
+# UDPM: Messages sent via UDP

 This project is mostly meant to teach me about using Go.
 The idea is that you can send and receive UDP messages to/from